CalPlug/EVSE_Smart_Charger/README.md

 # EV_Smart_Charger
 ---
 Example ESP32-WROOM-32 application demo: operation of Electric Vehicle Supply Equipment (EVSE) Smart Charger that connects to the internet and MQTT server which will allow EV owners to control the charging schedules and monitor power consumption.
-Uses Smarenit MQTT format.
+Uses Smartenit MQTT format.

 Example Application note for ESP32-WROOM-32